 Leverages and extends the features and capabilities of Cloud Foundry’s User Account and Authentication (UAA) service.

-“The Single Sign-On Service on PCF offers a turnkey solution that enables strong application security while easing user experience.
+“The Single Sign-On Service on Pivotal Platform offers a turnkey solution that enables strong application security while easing user experience.
 This technology release is based on standards like OAuth, OpenID Connect, and SAML 2.0.
 Our objective is to offer developers a simplified experience while making it easy for operators to deploy, configure and maintain the service.”

 Developers are responsible for selecting the authentication method for application users.
 They can select native authentication provided by the UAA or external identity providers.